WLDCH/covid19-deaths-prediction/README.md

 ## Objective

 Covid19 has struck every country in the world since late 2019/early 2020.
-Over 6M person have died since then, and everyday, new people die from covid19.
+Over 6M people have died since then, and everyday, new people die from covid19.

 <b>The goal of this project is to predict the daily number of deaths due to covid19 in the next two weeks in France. </b> The project utilizes MLOps to create a system that predicts the number of deaths due to covid19 and is updated every day.
 A new model is retrained with new data every Monday at 20:00.

 ## Datasets

 Two datasets are used in this project.
 They are scrapped directly from www.data.gouv.fr/.
-They are updated every day (but Saturday & Sunday) at 19:00, so each day after 19:00 we can update streamlit dashboard to have new predictions.
+They are updated every day (except weekends) at 19:00, so each day after 19:00 we can update streamlit dashboard to have new predictions.

 * French covid19 indicators synthesis : https://www.data.gouv.fr/fr/datasets/synthese-des-indicateurs-de-suivi-de-lepidemie-covid-19/
   * This dataset includes most of the summary indicators for monitoring the COVID-19 epidemic in France.